-For some of the activities in Sacred Stories class we use a talking piece.
+We'll do different activities to learn this story; sometimes we'll use a talking piece.
 The talking piece creates a space in which everyone can speak and listen in peace.
 Each person in the circle gets a chance to speak without being interrupted, and to listen without needing to respond.